rutrader/TrackTak/packages/intrinsic-valuations/README.md

 - `<Spreadsheet ticker={String} />`
 - `createStore()`

 - Provider is the only required component and can be added at the root of your app with your other providers. `store` needs to be the returned store from `createStore`.
-If you provide your own theme then it needs to come from material ui's createMuiTheme.
+If you provide your own theme then it needs to come from material ui's createTheme.

 See here for the default theme: https://material-ui.com/customization/default-theme/